-The ISL1209 provides an event detection and alarm function to be used in a wide variety of applications ranging from security, warranty monitoring, data collection and recording.
+The ISL1219 provides an event detection, time stamp and alarm function to be used in a wide variety of applications ranging from security, warranty monitoring, data collection and recording.

 The tamper detect input pin, EVIN, can be used as a event or tamper detection input of an external switch (mechanical or electronic).
-When the EVIN pin is a valid HIGH, the ISL1209 sets the EVT bit in the status register and, can optionally: 1) Issue an Event output signal (EVDET pin), 2) At the time event occurred, stop the RTC registers from advancing.
+When the EVIN pin is a valid HIGH, the ISL1219 sets the EVT bit in the status register and, can optionally:

+- Issue an Event output signal (EVDET pin) and store time stamp information in on board SRAM (second, minute, hour, date, month and year) - 2.
+At the time event occurred, stop the RTC registers from advancing.

-To allow for flexibility of external switches used at the EVIN pin, the internal pull-up (~1μA in full on mode) can be disabled/enabled.
+To allow for flexibility of external switches used at the EVIN pin, the internal pull-up ( $\sim 1 \mu A$ in full on mode) can be disabled/enabled.
 This will allow more flexibility depending on the capacitive and resistive loading at the EVIN pin.